-- Radiciou was a lot more active in this match, dropping like a false 9 between the lines, allowing Lacatus & Hagi to make movements behind him as he linked with Munteanu & Lupescu to find final third entries.
+Radiciou was a lot more active in this match dropping like a false 9 between the lines to link with Munteanu & Lupescu, while Lacatus & Hagi made movements beyond the striker to offer penetration.

-- Both full backs were very advanced, providing the sole genuine width in the game.
-At time this would contort the shape into 253 of sorts, with all three strikers moving centrally.
+Both full backs were very advanced, providing the sole genuine width in the game.
+At times this would contort the shape into 253 of sorts, with all three strikers moving centrally.

 WHAT DO THE NUMBERS TELL US?

 Romania’s control of the game is evident in the timeline, as we see them creating attacks more regularity than their opponent.
 With that said given qualification was at stake in the game, there were two worrying dead periods in the match (30 – 50 & 68 – 88) that would lead us to question how they utilized their attack play.

 Bulgaria’s early goal clearly gave them something to protect in this match, however the way in which they achieved this was certainly far from conventional.
 A steady attacking timeline from the Bulgarians, however it’s the quality of their chances that would solidify the performance.

 In a similar vein to the opening game I think Romania will be disappointed at the quality of their chance creation overall.
 Only one “big chance” (A situation where a player should reasonably be expected to score) in this match and with it an array of speculative efforts that return truly little probability.
 Their quantity of efforts is commendable as it shows they are controlling the game enough & entering the opponents final third, however it’s the lack of craft they are showing to increase their per shot xG ratings that is coming back to bite them.